 [Constructing the Sacred: The Dharma Altar and Religious Embroidery]

 Before the sutra-chanting rituals commence, a ritual specialist meticulously sets up the "Dharma Altar" (佛法壇).
-Although the funeral follows traditional Hakka Taoist customs, Taiwanese folk religion is highly syncretic.
+Although the funeral follows traditional Hakka Taoist customs, Taiwanese folk religion is also highly involved.
 The embroidered banners invoke the names of Bodhisattvas like Guanyin (Goddess of Mercy) and Ksitigarbha (Lord of the Underworld), seeking their divine guidance for my grandfather’s journey to the Pure Land.
 This preparation is more than mere physical arrangement; it is the consecration of a sacred boundary within the secular funeral venue.
-The lens captures the maximalist aesthetics of traditional Taiwanese religious artistry—vibrant threads, shimmering gold accents, and layered tassels—all converging to elevate the solemnity and grandeur of the final farewell.
+The lens captures the maximalist aesthetics of traditional Taiwanese religious artistry: vibrant threads, shimmering gold accents, and layered tassels.
+All of these elements converge to elevate the grandeur of the final farewell.

 [佛法壇與宗教刺繡美學]